Course Offerings

 The AP English Literature and Composition course is designed and taught thematically with an emphasis on core readings along with modern and contemporary selections that illuminate and expand upon a variety of themes.
 AP English Literature and Composition closely follows the requirements described in the AP English Literature and Composition Course and Exam Description (CED), including the fundamentals of literary analysis and introductory college composition.
 Each week students discuss and engage in a variety of writing activities focusing on argumentation, interpretation, analysis, rhetorical strategies, exposition, structure, and style.
 Students read and study a variety of novels, plays, poems, and short stories from the 16th century to the present.
 The course focuses on the experience of literature, the interpretation of literature, the evaluation of literature, and writing to develop stylistic maturity and sophistication.

 The NDIHS Drama course gives students a holistic perspective of theatre with an opportunity to engage with historical dramatic traditions such as Greek theatre and Commedia dell’Arte, whilst experiencing the various roles involved in theatrical production.
-The course has both theoretical and practical elements, where students are able to do personal research and present original performances.
-Through regular school productions the students also learn the basics of stage acting, playwriting and directing techniques, giving them an immersive experience in the exciting world of theatre.
+The course has both theoretical and practical elements, where students can do personal research and present original performances.
+Through regular school productions, the students also learn the basics of stage acting, playwriting, and directing techniques, giving them an immersive experience in the exciting world of theatre.

 1) U.S. History

-Students will examine fundamental constitutional principles; the organization of government at the federal, state, and local level; the rights and responsibilities of citizenship; the policy-making process; and the American economic system.
+Students will examine fundamental constitutional principles; the organization of government at the federal, state, and local levels; the rights and responsibilities of citizenship; the policy-making process; and the American economic system.

 4) AP Human Geography